 Marijuana legalization in Canada is taking place this fall, on October the 17th.
-Individuals in Ontario who are 19 or older will have a legal right to smoke cannabis in private, and possess a maximum 30 grams of legal marijuana.
-“Legal marijuana” is being defined as marijuana that was purchased in person or online from the Ontario Cannabis Store.
-This is the only place where recreational marijuana can be purchased in Ontario.
-What will happen to Toronto dispensaries after the marijuana legalization?
+Individuals in Ontario who are 19 or older will have a legal right to smoke cannabis where smoking tobacco is permitted and possess a maximum 30 grams of legal marijuana.

 If you fail to comply with the new marijuana laws and you buy marijuana from some other place, you can face serious criminal charges.
 Consult a criminal marijuana lawyer to fight your charges and to see what are your chances and what penalties you may expect.